 We are mindful that many families and individuals in our area struggle every day with food insecurity, health issues, isolation or alienation, and worries over job availability or housing.
 We feel called by the Spirit and Christ’s example to share our time and resources with those whose day-to-day needs are as much material and physical as they are spiritual.

-To that end, All Saints operates a Deacon’s Food Cupboard Foodbank that helps community residents meet their basic food requirements.
-The Cupboard receives food and monetary donations from local community partners and residents as well as from All Saints’ own parishioners.
-The food bank is open from the church office wing on Tuesdays and Fridays from 10:00 am to 1:00 pm.
-Note, however, that the last food order of the day is taken at 12:50pm).
+To that end, All Saints operates a Deacon’s Food Cupboard Foodbank that helps local residents meet their basic food requirements.
+The Cupboard receives food and monetary donations from local community partners and neighbours as well as from All Saints’ own parishioners.
+The food bank is open from the church office wing on Tuesdays and Fridays from 10:00 am to 1:00 pm (last food order of the day is taken at 12:50pm).
 Working in conjunction with the foodbank to supply fresh produce is the volunteer-made and maintained Community Garden.

-With the support of other churches in the community, All Saints’ coordinates the provision of over 200 Christmas Hampers to Whitby individuals and families receiving Social Assistance and Disability support.
+In conjunction with other churches in Whitby, All Saints coordinates the provision of over 200 Christmas Hampers to Whitby individuals and families receiving Social Assistance and Disability support.
 The “hampers” (largely made up of giftcards) are fully funded by the congregation through an annual appeal for donations to cover the cost of grocery gift cards as well as toys and clothing for the children through our Christmas Tree Gift Tags.

 Year-round, All Saints also support North House Transitional Housing through FaithWorks fundraising, and we open our facilities for the use by support organizations such as Alcoholics Anonymous and Durham Community Care-COPE and by vital community groups like 12th Whitby Scouts and Oshawa Durham Regional Metis Council.
 All Saints also actively supports the Indigenous Spiritual Ministry of Mishamikoweesh and the PWRDF’s Indigenous Water Projects in Canada.
 All Saints’ Reconciliation Group leads an ongoing effort to educate ourselves on the history of Indigenous peoples in Canada and to continue the work of reconciliation.
 See also the EVENT DETAILS & RESOURCES PAGE.